Helen Porter: Scientific career

 In 1953, Porter became head of her own research group at Imperial College, thanks to a grant from the Nuffield Foundation.
 Her group used the then-innovative techniques of chromatography and radioactive labels to further study plants' metabolic pathways.
 She synthesised radioactive starches and glucose and used them in experiments that analysed the movement of photosynthetic metabolites and the process of starch and fructosan formation, one of the first scientists to do so in Britain.
 Unlike her earlier experiments, this research was conducted on tobacco plants.
 The new techniques, combined with autoradiography, allowed her to study these processes in living cells and tissue.
 In 1956, primarily due to this research, she was elected a Fellow of the Royal Society.
 The next year, Porter was promoted to the position of Principal Scientific Officer of the Institute of Plant Physiology and was appointed Reader of Enzymology in the Botany Department.
-In 1959, she became the department head of Imperial College's Department of Plant Physiology, as well as the college's first female professor.
+In 1959, she became the department head of Imperial College's Department of Plant Physiology, as well as the college's first appointment of a woman as a professor.

 Because of her credentials in biochemistry, Porter was elected to the Committee of the Biochemical Society in 1962.
 Porter retired from her position as department head in 1964, the same year that she spearheaded the creation of specialised task forces in the Society and became Second Secretary to the College's Agricultural Research Council.
 She was also appointed as an honorary member of the Agricultural Research Council Society.
 The next year, she was appointed Chairman of the Biochemical Society.
 As chair, she innovated the subscription policies and the journal publication policies; the changes she implemented influence the Society today.
 Porter was honoured in 1966 by being appointed as a Fellow of the Imperial College of Science and Technology.
 In 1972, she was appointed as adviser to the secretary of the Agricultural Research Council.
 Throughout her extensive career, Porter authored or coauthored 39 papers in various journals.